 Fibonacci numbers are tabulated in many manuals, with short tables available in textbooks (Rao, 1996).
 Also note that scientific software is provided with Fibonacci numbers.
-For example, Maple includes the command with(combinat, Fibonacci):

-that allows the user to invoke the Fibonacci number F(i) by typing fibonacci(i)
+For example, Maple includes the command that allows the user to invoke the Fibonacci number F(i) by typing fibonacci(i)